gilo2754/qr_for_vending/README.md

 - GET `/api/qrcodes` - List all QR codes (with pagination)
 - PUT `/api/qrdata/exchange/{qrcode_id}` - Exchange a QR code

-## Estados de los Códigos QR
+## QR Code States

-Los códigos QR pueden tener los siguientes estados:
+QR codes can have the following states:

-- **válido**: El código QR está activo y puede ser utilizado para realizar una compra en la máquina expendedora.
+- **válido**: The QR code is active and can be used to make a purchase in the vending machine.
-- **enCirculación**: El código QR ha sido generado y está en manos de un usuario, pero aún no ha sido utilizado.
+- **enCirculación**: The QR code has been generated and is in the hands of a user, but has not yet been used.
-- **usado**: El código QR ya ha sido canjeado por un producto en la máquina expendedora y no puede volver a utilizarse.
+- **usado**: The QR code has already been exchanged for a product in the vending machine and cannot be used again.
-- **expirado**: El código QR ha superado su fecha de validez y ya no puede ser utilizado.
+- **expirado**: The QR code has exceeded its validity date and can no longer be used.
-- **invalidado**: El código QR ha sido invalidado manualmente por alguna razón (por ejemplo, si se detecta un problema o fraude).
+- **invalidado**: The QR code has been manually invalidated for some reason (for example, if a problem or fraud is detected).

-Estos estados permiten:
+These states allow:
-- Rastrear el ciclo de vida completo de un código QR
+- Tracking the complete lifecycle of a QR code
-- Prevenir el uso múltiple de un mismo código
+- Preventing multiple uses of the same code
-- Gestionar la validez temporal de los códigos
+- Managing the temporal validity of codes
-- Responder a situaciones excepcionales
+- Responding to exceptional situations

 ## Development